EdwardBrok/JDST-mod/README.md

 @anuke_mindustry — Telegram
 [@the_edik](https://vk.com/the_edik) — VK

-These are the links to official pages of mod:
+These are the links to official pages of mod:<br>
 [VK Group](https://vk.com/jdst_mod)